Skip to main content

 2. Scaffold the HTTP MCP template

-# Generate a starter MCP server project from the current HTTP template.
+# Generate the HTTP MCP server from the template.

 # Resolve and lock the template's package graph.